Duke Blue Devils: Men's lacrosse

 The men's lacrosse program has risen in prominence to challenge the traditional lacrosse powers such as Johns Hopkins, Maryland, Princeton, and Syracuse, as well as more recent contenders like North Carolina and Virginia.
 The team won the national title in 2010 after defeating Notre Dame 6–5 in overtime and won their second national title in 2013 after defeating Syracuse 16–10.
 The Blue Devils then repeated in 2014, defeating Notre Dame 11–9 to win their second straight national championship and third in five years.
 They also reached the championship game in 2005 and 2007.

 The men's lacrosse team gained national attention in the 2006 lacrosse incident, where members of the team were falsely accused of raping an exotic dancer at a team party.
 The investigation led to the cancellation of the 2006 season and the resignation of coach Mike Pressler.
 Contradictions in the accuser's many changing stories, unimpeachable alibi evidence provided by the players, and misconduct of then-Durham District Attorney Mike Nifong led to all charges being dropped and the attorney general declaring the players innocent.
 Nifong was later removed and disbarred due to his misconduct in the case, and the team members who lost their season were granted another year of eligibility.

 Rowing

 Megan Cooke is the head coach for Duke's rowing teams.
 Her husband Simon Carcagno is also part of the coaching staff.

 Men's soccer

 The 1986 team won the NCAA Division I Men's Soccer Championship.

 Women's soccer

 The women's soccer team was founded in 1988.
 The team has advanced to the NCAA Tournament 23 times, and finished as runners up three times.
 The team has won the ACC regular season title three times.

 Women's softball

 The team is in their second year of competing in the ACC.

 Men and women's swimming

-The team is coached by Dan Colella.
+The team is coached by Brian Barnes.